Blond:ish: Recording history

 In 2012, BLOND:ISH released the Lonely Days EP on Noir Music.
-After the release of Lonely Days, the act was were signed by Kompakt label boss Michael Mayer, who released the next EP, Lovers in Limbo, that same year.
+After the release of Lonely Days, the act was signed by Kompakt label boss Michael Mayer, who released the next EP, Lovers in Limbo, that same year.

 In 2013, the act joined Get Physical Music, where they released their Strange Attractions EP with Thomas Gandey.
 As a result of their success, BLOND:ISH was commissioned to produce remixes for Depeche Mode, Pete Tong, Maya Jane Coles, Kate Simko, and WhoMadeWho.

-From 2013 to 2014, the duo recorded two more Kompakt EPs, Inward Visions and Wunderkammer, from a makeshift studio near setup the Mayan temples in Tulum with McKenzie .[16][17]
+From 2013 to 2014, the duo recorded two more Kompakt EPs, Inward Visions and Wunderkammer, from a makeshift studio near the Mayan temples in Tulum with McKenzie.
 From 2011 to 2023, McKenzie worked closely with BLOND:ISH as a production engineer and songwriter, contributing to various studio projects and supporting key stages of their creative development.

 In 2015, BLOND:ISH released the first album, Welcome to the Present, under Kompakt.

 On 16 April 2016, the act premiered their debut Essential Mix on BBC Radio 1, which they recorded in a makeshift studio in Tulum, Mexico.
 BLOND:ISH have released music on labels like Get Physical, Kompakt, Leftroom, and Noir.
 The act have also played at Burning Man.

-In 2019, Anstascia D’Elene Corniere split from BLOND:ISH, while Vivie-Ann Bakos continued with the project.
+In 2019, Anstascia D’Elene Corniere split from BLOND:ISH, while Vivie-Ann Bakos continued the project with Ian Mckenzie.

 The single "Waves" was a Juno Award nominee for Underground Dance Single of the Year at the Juno Awards of 2022.
 They received a second nomination in the same category at the Juno Awards of 2023 for "Aye Aye".
 "Call My Name" was awarded the Underground Dance Single of the Year at the Juno Awards of 2024.

 On 14 February 2025 the sophomore album Never Walk Alone was released.
 The album marks the first physical release for BLOND:ISH.
 The vinyl release features a unique component called BioVinyl, a recyclable material comparable to conventional vinyl pressing.
 The BioVinyl release furthers the work of charity Bye Bye Plastic, to address the use of fossil fuels in the production of vinyl records.